Dr. James Cox Discusses Phase II Lung Cancer Study

 Physicians at the MD Anderson Proton Therapy Center are world leaders in the research and treatment of lung cancer and pioneers in developing proton therapy for the benefit of lung cancer patients.
 MD Anderson was among the first proton therapy centers to treat lung cancer with protons and chemotherapy.
 Our physicians have extensive experience in caring for patients with lung cancer and continue to make strides in treating the disease.

-Approximately 15 percent to 20 percent of lung cancer patients have tumors that can be treated with surgery combined with other therapies such as radiation.
+Approximately 15 percent to 20 percent of lung cancer patients have tumors that can be treated with surgery combined with others such as radiation therapy.
 Another 30 percent to 50 percent of lung cancer patients have locally advanced tumors that require a combined treatment regimen that includes radiation therapy.
 But because the lungs are located close to several critical normal structures in the body, it is challenging to deliver an adequate dose of radiation to a cancerous tumor while sparing these nearby normal tissues.